stephendor/zktheory/README.md

    - `NEXT_PUBLIC_ALGOLIA_APP_ID` - Your Algolia application ID
    - `NEXT_PUBLIC_ALGOLIA_SEARCH_API_KEY` - Your Algolia search-only API key
    - `NEXT_PUBLIC_ALGOLIA_INDEX_NAME` - Your index name

+## Developer Performance Diagnostics

+Use the built-in test pages to visualize client-side performance in development:

+- Route: `/test/new-test` – simple control route to confirm routing works
+- Route: `/test/perf-live` – live performance page (forces dynamic rendering)
+- Optional HUD: `/test/perf-live?hud=1` – sticky FPS and heap HUD in the top-right

+What you’ll see on `/test/perf-live`:

+- Performance Panel (client-only): FPS, TTFB, DOMContentLoaded, Load, LCP, FID, CLS, JS Heap
+- Pause/Resume button to stop sampling

+Notes:

+- Memory (JS heap) appears in Chromium-based browsers only
+- Some Web Vitals may be approximate in dev; interact with the page to see FID/CLS
+- These pages set `dynamic = 'force-dynamic'` and `revalidate = 0` to avoid stale caches

 ## Next Steps